brandon-fryslie/rad-shell/RAD_LITE.md

 This will automatically source all plugins that have been installed with `rad-lite`.

 If you prefer to source the files in your .bashrc file yourself, you can use `rad-lite list` to print a list of plugin file paths.

+**Important:** All rad-shell plugins depend on the `init-plugin`!
+Don't forget to install it with `rad-lite install https://github.com/brandon-fryslie/rad-shell/blob/master/init-plugin/init-plugin.plugin.zsh`

 ### rad-lite install